 Align Courses with Competencies Required by the Common Core

 What leadership competencies do students need to develop to best leverage their capacity for learning and development?
 The Student Leadership Competencies® have been mapped to all grades, K-12, using the standards set forth in the Common Core.
-Use the Student Leadership Competencies® Implementation Handbook to find out the leadership competencies students need for each grade level and use those competencies as a framework for course design.
+Use the Student Leadership Competencies® Implementation Handbook to find out the leadership competencies students need for each grade level or use the youth competency list from Seemiller, C. (2018).
+A competency-based model for youth leadership development.
+Journal of Leadership Education, 17(1), 56-72 as a framework for course design.

 Weave Leadership Curriculum into Your Courses

 Regardless of grade level, students need to develop leadership competencies to prepare them for college and/or the world of work.
 How can you be intentional about weaving leadership development into your course curriculum?
 Using the Curriculum Index, you can find a comprehensive index of every leadership curriculum module in a variety of leadership books aligned to the Student Leadership Competencies®.
 No need for sifting and sorting through an entire book to find what you need.
 Simply select a competency and find all related curriculum across a variety of resources.

 Integrate Leadership Tools in Your Courses

 Need ideas for helping students identify and develop their competencies?
 Have your middle school and high school students take the youth version of the Student Leadership Competencies Inventory to self-assess their competency proficiency.
 From there, students can create professional development plans related to develop the competencies they may not be as proficient in.
 Use the self-evaluation and observer evaluation from the Student Leadership Competencies 360 Evaluation to provide them insight on their leadership development.